tolo/InterfaCSS/README.markdown

     }

 Project status
 --------------

-The current version (as of 2014-02-19) is 0.8.
+The latest released version is currently 0.8 (0.9 is soon to be released).
 This basically means that most of the basic stuff is in place, and it's just that last 20% of polish that is missing before a first stable version can be announced.

 This is what must happen before version 1.0: